coins-docs/futures/docs/rest-api.md

 recvWindow | LONG | NO |
 timestamp | LONG | YES |

-Where batchOrders is the list of order parameters in JSON, and put batchOrders in request body
+Where batchOrders is the list of order parameters in JSON, recommand to put batchOrders in request body

 Name | Type | Mandatory | Description
 ------------ | ------------ | ------------ | ------------